I love sharing ideas for a Christian playlist for weddings and other events.

 Country Music for Your Wedding Ceremony

 Are you planning a wedding with a country theme?
-A country-style wedding can be a lot of fun.
-Finding the right music can sometimes be a challenge, though.
-The song you choose for your wedding ceremony will set the mood of the wedding.
+A country-style wedding can be a lot of fun—but finding the right music can sometimes be a challenge.
+The song you choose for your ceremony will set the mood of the whole wedding.
 Finding the perfect country song to walk down the aisle to may very well turn into the most time-consuming part of the planning process.
 To help save you some time, I have compiled a list of some of the best love songs that country music has to offer.

 You should choose a song with your partner—one that speaks to both of you and the kind of relationship that you have.